This post may contain affiliate links. Please read our disclosure policy.

 In fact, the most challenging part of this recipe is having to wait the several hours it needs to set.
 Therefore, I recommend preparing it the night before, so you’re not tempted to try to slice it early!

 Since this version is based on an authentic tiramisu recipe an Italian friend passed on to me, the cream layer does contain egg yolks.
-But don’t worry, if you’re worried about using raw eggs, you can use pasteurized eggs, pasteurize your own, or use the method listed below to lightly cook the egg.
+But don’t worry, if you’re worried about using raw eggs, you can pasteurize eggs at home or buy them, or use the method listed below to lightly cook the egg.

 Then again, this wouldn’t be the only recipe I love that uses egg yolks – like this caramel ice cream, vanilla custard, and chocolate crème pâtissiere, perfect for these homemade choux eclairs!
 And also, this isn’t the only dessert recipe that uses “cheese” – check out my Easy Knafeh/Kunafa for a sweet cheesy dessert!